agolin95/browser-tools/README.md

 # browser-tools

-A collection of small tools and tweaks for the various tools I use at work.
+A collection of tools and tweaks for my browser use cases.